Skip to main content

 • Cost Share commitment(s)

-• Documentation for sponsor’s F&A requirement when it deviates from the university’s federally negotiated rates.
+• Documentation for the sponsor’s F&A requirement when it deviates from the university’s federally negotiated rates.
 Keep in mind that ‘requested’ is not the same as required.

-• COI/NOI: Ensure the Principle and Co-Principle(s), when applicable, must have a completed and current record on file.
+• COI/NOI: Ensure the Principal and Co-Principal (s), when applicable, must have a completed and current record on file.

 Types of proposed sponsored projects

 • Research:.
 Investigation or experimentation aimed at the discovery of new knowledge or that builds upon existing knowledge.
-The creation of new knowledge and/or the use of existing knowledge in a new and creative way resulting in new concepts, methodologies and understandings.
+The creation of new knowledge and/or the use of existing knowledge in a new and creative way, resulting in new concepts, methodologies, and understandings.

 • Instruction:.The dissemination of knowledge or information through teaching and non-research training activities.
 These activities include developing or compiling course and curriculum materials/programs.

 • Other Sponsored Activities: The dissemination of known knowledge or processes.
-Service performed for the benefit of the public.
+Service is performed for the benefit of the public.
 A program that geographically extends the resources of the institution to entities or persons otherwise unable to take advantage of such resources.

 Build the proposal